mattstvan/arc/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-no-red.svg)](https://bitbucket.org/lbesson/ansi-colors)

 ### This project is no longer maintained.
 I used it to learn some of the principles of numerical orbit propagation and I ended up starting from scratch with something else.
 It is by no means supported or particularly useful in its current state, but it might be helpful to someone.
 A copy of Niels Lohmann's [JSON library](https://github.com/nlohmann/json) is included, which is licensed under MIT.
 Much of the original structure was inspired by David RC Dayton's [Pious Squid](https://github.com/david-rc-dayton/pious-squid), also under MIT.
+Additionally, the NetBSD version of the [strptime function](https://github.com/mattstvan/arc/blob/master/src/time/bsd_strptime.cpp) is included, which carries is own license.

 Arc is a toolkit aimed at providing high-accuracy numerical propagation and orbit/trajectory analysis on spacecraft.
 It started as a personal project to learn more about the mathematics used in orbit determination/propagation.
 I've attempted to keep three development goals in mind:
  - Simple, unobscured code with sane variable names and logic